Gravesend, Brooklyn

 Gravesend is a neighborhood in the south-central section of the New York City borough of Brooklyn, on the southwestern edge of Long Island in the U.S. state of New York.
 It is bounded by the Belt Parkway to the south, Bay Parkway to the west, Avenue P to the north, and Ocean Parkway to the east.

 Gravesend was one of the original towns in the Dutch colony of New Netherland.
 After the English took over, it was one of the six original towns of Kings County in colonial New York.
-Gravesend was the only English chartered town in what became Kings County, and is notable as being one of the first towns founded by a woman, Lady Deborah Moody.
-The Town of Gravesend encompassed 7000 acre in southern Kings County, including the entire island of Coney Island, and was annexed by the City of Brooklyn in 1894.
+Gravesend was the only English chartered town in what became Kings County and is notable as being one of the first towns founded by a woman, Lady Deborah Moody.
+The town of Gravesend encompassed 7000 acre in southern Kings County, including the entire peninsula of Coney Island, and was annexed by the City of Brooklyn in 1894.

-The modern-day neighborhood is part of Brooklyn Community Board 11.
-As of 2010, Gravesend had a population of 29,436.
+The modern-day neighborhood is part of Brooklyn Community Board 11, Brooklyn Community Board 13 and Brooklyn Community Board 15.
+As of 2020, Gravesend had a population of 30,587.

 Name

 The name "Gravesend" was given to the area by New Amsterdam's Dutch authorities.
 Local sources think that the name probably comes from Dutch words, which when combined can mean "groves end" or "Count's beach".
-Because of the association with Lady Moody, some speculate that it was named after the English seaport of Gravesend, Kent.

 Historic sources, written in Dutch, suggest that it was named by the Dutch governor general Willem Kieft for the Dutch settlement of 's'Gravesande (now 's-Gravenzande) in the Netherlands, which means "Count's Beach" or "Count's Sand".
 A 1656 map of Nova Belgica confirms this, by mentioning the names of Dutch towns like Vlissingen (Flushing), Breukelen (Brooklyn), Amersfoort (Flatlands), Heemstee (Hempstead, Heemstede which means homestead) and Gravesant ('s-Gravenzande).

+Because of the association with Lady Moody, some speculate that it was named after the English seaport of Gravesend, Kent.

 Geography

 The modern neighborhood of Gravesend lies between East 12th Street or Coney Island Avenue to the east, Stillwell Avenue to the west, Avenue P to the north, and Coney Island Creek and Shore Parkway to the south.
 To the east of Gravesend is Homecrest and Sheepshead Bay, to the northeast Midwood, to the northwest Bensonhurst, and to the west Bath Beach.
 To the south, across Coney Island Creek, lies the neighborhood of Coney Island, and across Shore Parkway lies Brighton Beach.

-Calvert Vaux Park, formerly Dreier Offerman Park, is located in the southwest of the neighborhood.
+Calvert Vaux Park, formerly Dreier Offerman Park, is located southwest of the neighborhood.